jlaumonier/mlsurvey/doc/architecture.md

 # Exporting results

-Results of a learning (input) can be stored as json files into a directory Logs/(datehour)/
+Results of a learning (input. classifiers, evalution, config) can be stored as json files into a directory Logs/(datehour)/ The results can be loaded be the supervised learning workflow and can be show by Visualization

 # Configuration